edgio-docs/edgio-examples/examples/edgio-vue2-example/README.md

-# Deploy Vue 2 example to Layer0
+# Deploy Vue 2 example to Edgio

-A demo deployment of Vue 2 app to Layer0.
+A demo deployment of Vue 2 app to Edgio.

 ## Demo